thesis-php/amqp/README.md

 ### Client

 The client is the connection facade to the `amqp` server.
 It is responsible for connecting and disconnecting (also closing all channels) from the server.
+It is not necessary to explicitly connect to work with the client.
+The connection will be established when the first channel is created.
 ```php
 <?php